Program overview

 Graduates of the Business Information Systems program can pursue a variety of career paths in Canada, including:

-• Software Developer: Design and create software applications, ensuring functionality and user experience.
+• Software Developer: Design and create software applications, working with various programming languages and frameworks.

-• Systems Analyst: Analyze and improve IT systems to meet business needs, bridging the gap between technology and business.
+• Systems Analyst: Analyze and improve computer systems, ensuring they meet business needs and requirements.

-• Database Administrator: Manage and maintain databases, ensuring data integrity and security while optimizing performance.
+• Database Administrator: Manage and organize data using database management systems, ensuring data integrity and security.

 • Business Analyst: Evaluate business processes and systems, providing insights and recommendations for improvement.